LocalCoinIS/dev.bitshares.works/docs/llc_guide/tutorials/activenode_tutorial.rst

 **4. Why your node doesn work Windows 7?** -
 *Windows 7 is more than 10 years old and not supported by Microsoft anymore.
 We recommend using any Windows not older than Windows 10 or any Linux based OS or macOS*

 **5. Haw many LLC do i need to hold on my account in order for active node to make profit?** - *Minimum balance when activenode stopes getting rewards is 511 LLC.
-If Your balance goes lower than 511 you will stop getting paid/reward and you will be burning LLC and lose money.
-Make sure you have anought LLC on your balance to keep your activenode running, because when your node get its turn, it must burn 1 LLC as a fuel to confirm the activity and support LocalCoin blockchain network and in return your node will get reward of 1.065 LLC.
+If Your balance goes lower than 511 you will stop getting paid/rewarded, your node will be burning LLC and lose money.
+Make sure you have enough LLC on your balance to keep your activenode running, because when your node get it's turn, it must burn 1 LLC as a fuel to confirm the activity and support LocalCoin blockchain network and in return your node will get reward of 1.065 LLC.
 So your node must have a fuels(LLC) to burn before you can cash the vesting balance out.*

 ---------------------------